inverurie group logo

 Overview

-From the St Combs parking area we pass St Columba's church and then turn right down Church Street.
+From the St Combs Community Hall parking area we turn right down Church Street.
 Just before the cemetery, we turn right along a grassy track which heads downhill to join another track, then continues straight ahead behind the dunes with access to the beach.
 Unless there is a very high tide, we head onto the sand and continue walking south.
-The dunes on this section are impressive.

 We follow faint grassy tracks, sometimes a little wet underfoot, for almost a kilometre until it is possible to cross the ground towards the dunes safely.
 A faint sandy vehicle track then eases the passage over the dunes and back down onto the beach.
 We now continue along the beach.
 The lighthouse at Rattray Head goes out of sight around a corner and three kilometres pass below the dunes before the corner is rounded and the lighthouse is seen again.

 When almost level with the lighthouse there is a gap in the dunes on the right where a sandy route heads inland.
-This becomes a track and leads to the former lightkeepers cottages.
-The walk ends here, where some cars will have been left.
+This becomes a track and passes the former lightkeepers cottages.
+The walk continues along the track to Rattray cemetery where some cars will have been left.
 We will then return to St. Combs to pick up the remaining cars.

 Sunday, 1 June 2025